-Have they eaten a lot of processed foods or high in sugars?
-Certain foods will send their blood sugar levels soaring which can send their appetite out of whack according to Kiindred’s resident nutritionist, Mandy Sacher from Wholesome Child.
-Not to mention that “sugar high” all parents know all too well – swiftly followed by the “sugar-crash”.
+Have they eaten a lot of processed foods or high in sugars-foods?
+Certain foods will send their blood sugar levels soaring which can send their appetite out of whack, according to Kiindred’s resident nutritionist, Mandy Sacher.
+Not to mention that ‘sugar high’ all parents know all too well – swiftly followed by the ‘sugar-crash’.

-Mandy recommends making sure they are eating a healthy balanced diet and filling up on lots of whole grains and fresh fruits and vegetables is important.
-As well as trying to keep them on structured meal times where possible.
+Mandy recommends making sure they are eating a healthy, balanced diet and filling up on lots of whole grains and fresh fruits and vegetables – as well as trying to keep little ones on structured meal times, where possible.

-Often with our busy lives we schedule so much and are go-go-go and our little ones are along for the ride.
-So even if they are sleeping well at night, the hustle and bustle of daily lives can get to them and make them tired.
+Often with our busy lives we schedule so much and are go-go-go – and our little ones are along for the ride.
+So, even if they are sleeping well at night, the hustle and bustle of daily lives can get to them and exhaust them.

 5. They’re testing the limits

-It’s an important part of childhood development to test the limits and understanding cause and effect.
+It’s an important part of childhood development to test the limits and to understand cause and effect.
 They aren’t born knowing how to follow the rules and etiquette that we as adults live by.
 That’s something that is learned.

-They do this by pushing limits, understanding consequences and learning from their mistakes.
-And usually, it’s when they do something that comes up against a no that results in a tantrum.
-Or conversely when you ask them to do something and you are met with a no.
+Kids do this by pushing limits, understanding consequences and learning from their mistakes.
+And, usually, it’s when they do something that comes up against a ‘no’ that results in a tantrum.
+Or conversely, when you ask them to do something and you are met with a ‘no’.